Persistence in Pathway: Resume the Interrupted Computation

 Now we can proceed with the configuration for the persistence.
 It will contain two lines.

 The second line is where we create the persistence config itself.
-For our case, we host the snapshot and the metadata in the same place, so we simply use the pw.persistence.Config.simple_config
+Here we simply use the pw.persistence.Config constructor with the single argument denoting the created backend.

 All in all, we have the following configuration code: